shenweiliu/ngex-tooltip/README.md

 # ngex-tooltip

-Source code and demo application of the Angular ngex-tooltip
+The repository contains the source code and demo application of the Angular ngex-tooltip.
+Please see the details of the ngex-tooltip package on the [npm site](https://www.npmjs.com/package/ngex-tooltip).

 ## Angular Version Compatibility